 Green Burial Rules and Regulations

 In green burials, bodies are not embalmed due to the toxic chemicals involved.
 Embalming also interferes with the natural process of decomposition and the chemicals involved would contaminate the gravesite, killing existing plant life and preventing any new plants from growing.

-The Green Burial Council certifies green cemeteries, and its standards require green cemeteries to use only containers that are biodegradable, and most artificial landscaping is discouraged.
-Many people who choose green burial decide on a casket that they How to Build a Coffin build themselves, or they purchase a simple wooden one from a local woodworker.
+The Green Burial Council certifies green cemeteries and its standards require green cemeteries to use only containers that are biodegradable.
+Most artificial landscaping is discouraged as well.
+Many people who choose green burial decide on a casket that they can build themselves, or they purchase a simple wooden one from a local woodworker.

+Green Burial Rules and Regulations